BlasBenito/myWebsite/content/post/15_code_optimization_4/index.markdown

 ## Profiling and Benchmarking

-Profiling and benchmarking are methods to measure your code's performance and help guide optimization decisions.
+Profiling and benchmarking are methods to measure our code's performance and help guide optimization decisions.
 The former helps identify low-performance hot-spots in your code, while the latter helps make informed choices between alternative implementations.

 ### Profiling

-Profiling helps analyze your code to understand where the execution time and RAM memory are spent, and will help you answer the question: *Where should I start optimizing?* Profilers break down code execution into function calls, highlighting potential bottlenecks
+Profiling helps analyze our code to understand where the execution time and RAM memory are spent, and helps us answer the question: *Where should I start optimizing?* Profilers break down code execution into function calls, highlighting potential bottlenecks

 In R, the function `utils::Rprof()` is the default profiling tool.
-You can find a great explanation on this tool in the chapter [Profiling R Code](https://bookdown.org/rdpeng/rprogdatascience/profiling-r-code.html#profiling-r-code) of the book *R Programming for Data Science*, by [Roger D. Peng](https://rdpeng.org/).
+There is a comprehensive explanation on this tool in the chapter [Profiling R Code](https://bookdown.org/rdpeng/rprogdatascience/profiling-r-code.html#profiling-r-code) of the book *R Programming for Data Science*, by [Roger D. Peng](https://rdpeng.org/).

 The function [`profvis::profvis()`](https://profvis.r-lib.org/reference/profvis.html) is a modern alternative that still uses `Rprof()` underneath, but generates a neat HTML widget to facilitate the visualization and interpretation of profiling data.